 this recipe is very simple and easy to make. this is a tempered version of varan. my friend adds garlic in the tempering, but you can skip garlic. i already have a goan style varan bhaat recipe posted on the blog where coconut is added. so you can take your pick.

 varan goes best with steamed rice topped with some ghee.

-varan bhaat recipe details below:
+varan bhaat recipe below:

 - 1 cup arhar or tuvar dal/pigeon pea lentils

 - 2.5 cups water for pressure cooking the lentils

 - 2 medium tomatoes, chopped